-The University of St Andrews Centre for Cosmopolitan Studies (CCS) exists to explore the implications and the possibilities of cosmopolitanism, which is understood as compassing: the complexity of society and culture globally; the experience of the individual citizen; and the openness of a free and just society.
-The Centre promotes an existentially sensitive social science which seeks to place individual experience at the core of an appreciation of contemporary social and cultural milieux, for the purpose of adumbrating the ethical space of the citizen in a plural and fluid society.
+The University of St Andrews Centre for Cosmopolitan Studies (CCS) explores the implications and the possibilities of cosmopolitanism, which is understood as encompassing: the complexity of society and culture globally; the experience of the individual citizen; and the openness of a free and just society.
+The Centre promotes an existentially sensitive humanities approach which seeks to place individual experience at the core of an appreciation of contemporary social and cultural milieu.

-The Centre convenes seminars and conferences, hosts visiting fellows, funds studentships and publishes the results of its research.
-The Centre also collaborates with other researchers, projects and research institutions.
-In all it promotes deliberation on a set of issues (identity, social inclusion, multiculturalism, liberalism, migration, sovereignty, freedom, belonging) fundamental for a knowledge of, and purchase upon, the individual membership of society and culture in the twenty-first century.
+The Centre promotes deliberation on a set of issues (identity, social inclusion, multiculturalism, liberalism, migration, sovereignty, freedom, belonging, temporality) fundamental for a knowledge of, and purchase upon, the individual membership of society and culture in the twenty-first century.
+Uniquely, the Centre is home to studies of “Philosophical Anthropology” and “Anthropology’s Philosophy”, breaking down categories of knowledge production and consumption between philosophical ideals, social practice and individual experience.

 For further information, contact: